orb-lang/helm/doc/md/helm/zone.md

    end
 end

+function Zoneherd.paint(zoneherd, modeS)
-function Zoneherd.paint(zoneherd, modeS, all) local write = zoneherd.write
+   local write = zoneherd.write
    write(a.cursor.hide())
    write(a.clear())
-   if all then
-      write(a.erase.all())
-   end
    for i, zone in ipairs(zoneherd) do
-      if zone.touched or all then
+      if zone.touched then
          -- erase
          write(a.erase.box(     zone.tc,
                                 zone.tr,